I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_av_61883_request.md

 `Version`

 The device driver interface (DDI) version for the request.
 The <a href="https://msdn.microsoft.com/library/windows/hardware/ff537219">INIT_61883_HEADER</a> macro initializes <b>Version</b> to CURRENT_61883_DDI_VERSION.

+`Flags`

+Flags specific to the request.
+For details, see the reference page for the request.
+Drivers must set this member to zero for requests that do not use flags.

 ## Remarks
 The <b>Parameters-&gt;</b><b>Others.Arguments1</b> member of an <a href="https://msdn.microsoft.com/library/windows/hardware/ff537234">IOCTL_61883_CLASS</a> IRP points to an AV_61883_REQUEST structure.
 The IEC-61883 protocol driver uses the request structure to determine the type of request made by the client driver, and also to return the results of the operation.
 See <a href="https://msdn.microsoft.com/library/windows/hardware/ff537195">IEC-61883 Protocol I/O Requests</a> for a description of the behavior of each request.